threema-ch/threema-desktop/docs/src/screenshots.md

     python tools/convert-screenshot-data.py ../path/to/screenshot/repository/

-Now press the "Generate screenshot data" button in the debug panel (under "Storage").
+Choose the desired language in the app settings.
+Then press the "Generate screenshot data" button in the debug panel (under "Storage").

 Create screenshots of the resulting window (manually for now).